mdbottino/log-based-kv-store/README.md

 ### Mocking
 As it's compiled language, there's no real "mocking" as you have in other languages like Python or Javascript.
-This is don using DI (Dependency Injection) and injecting a "mock" for the interface.
+This is achieved using DI (Dependency Injection) and injecting a "mock" for the interface.

-There are several sophisticated "mock" libraries but as I didn't really need anything fancy, I just rolled a very basic one on my own.
+There are several sophisticated "mock" libraries but as I didn't really need anything fancy, I just rolled a very basic one of my own.